ahamlinman/zeroimage/README.md

 …without using Docker at all.

 zeroimage is a lightweight container image builder for single-binary programs.
-It can produce single layer `FROM scratch`-style images, or extend an existing base image to include your program, without ever touching a full container runtime.
+It can produce single-layer `FROM scratch`-style images, or extend an existing base image to include your program, without ever touching a full container runtime.